12-Day Ladakh Photography Workshop

 HOW DO I RESERVE A PLACE?

 Simply fill out the form on this page to let us know your dates and preferences.
 We’ll need a USD 500 deposit via Paypal to reserve your dates.
 The remaining balance will be due on or before 60-days prior to the commencement of the tour.

 WHAT IF I NEED TO CANCEL?

 We understand that plans change, but please consider your deposit a firm commitment.
-A non-refundable deposit of USD 500 is payable to reserve your spot, with the remaining balance to be paid on or before 45-days prior to the commencement of the tour.
-In the event of cancellation, you will be refunded any amount outside of your initial deposit so long as you give us at least 45-days notice.
+In the event of cancellation, you will be refunded any amount outside of your initial deposit so long as you give us at least 60-days notice.
 Please check with us before making travel arrangements.